Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 5.1 How do you manage IAM access keys securely?

-- Create access keys with `aws_iam_access_key` but treat the secret as **sensitive output** and immediately store it in a secure system (password manager, secrets manager, Vault, etc.).[web:20]
+- Create access keys with `aws_iam_access_key` but treat the secret as **sensitive output** and immediately store it in a secure system (password manager, secrets manager, Vault, etc.).
-- Avoid committing any keys to Git, logs, or chat; mark outputs as `sensitive = true` and limit who can see Terraform outputs.[web:20]
+- Avoid committing any keys to Git, logs, or chat; mark outputs as `sensitive = true` and limit who can see Terraform outputs.
-- Enforce rotation policies and minimum necessary permissions on each user’s attached policies.[web:20]
+- Enforce rotation policies and minimum necessary permissions on each user’s attached policies.

 Example (secure outputs):